bombasticSlacks/Aspirant/Game/Combat.md

 #### Unweighted for Throwing
 If you attempt to throw a weapon that doesn’t have the thrown tag you receive a -3 on the skill test.
 Basic weapons only have a -1 penalty.
 #### On Your Back
-When attempting a melee test, if you are prone you receive a -2.
+When attempting a melee test, if you are prone, you receive a -2.
+#### Distance Penalty
+When you fire a ranged weapon if you are outside the range, you suffer a -1 per range they are away from you.

+> So if you have a range of 10m and are attacking 35 meters away, you suffer a -3.

 ---